 Kaela: Because that’s exactly what might happen.
 Imagine if Coachella was sponsored by a big tech company, but your ISP had a deal with a rival tech company.
 They might restrict access to that content.

-Will: Even the bit when Destiny’s Child
+Will: Even the bit when Destiny’s Child came out?

 Kaela: Yes.
 Even that bit.